ERIE CANALWAY TRAIL:

 Next to this bridge is the Butternut Creek Aqueduct.
 The trail then brings you up to the Butternut Drive parking lot in DeWitt after 37.8 miles.
 A map board is located here.

-Note; As of August, 2016 a gap currently exists between DeWitt and Camillus in Syracuse.
-See; Canalway Trail; Syracuse-Rochester for the next section continuing west.
+Note; As of June 2018, a gap currently exists between DeWitt and Camillus in Syracuse.
+See; Erie Canalway Trail; Syracuse-Rochester for the next section continuing west.

 CLICK HERE FOR MAP

 BEFORE YOU SET OUT BE SURE TO READ THE